 13. A condominium is housing in which the apartments, houses, or mobile homes in a building or development are individually owned, but the common areas, such as lobbies and halls, are jointly owned.
 Occupants of a cooperative should mark the "No" box.

 A condominium fee is normally assessed by the condominium owners' association for the purpose of improving and maintaining the common areas.
 Enter a monthly amount even if it is unpaid or paid by someone else.
 If the amount is paid on some other periodic basis, see the instruction for question 15a below on how to change it to a monthly amount.

-If any money rent is paid, even if the rent is paid by people who are not members of your household, or paid by a federal, state, or local government agency, mark the "Rented for cash rent?" box.
+If any money rent is paid, even if the rent is paid by people who are not members of your household, or paid by a federal, state, or local government agency, mark the "Rented?" box.

 If the unit is not owned or being bought by a member of this household and if money rent is not paid or contracted, mark the "Occupied without payment of rent?" box.
 The unit may be owned by friends or relatives who live elsewhere and who allow you to occupy this house, apartment, or mobile home without charge.
 A house or apartment may be provided as part of wages or salary.
 Examples are: caretaker's or janitor's house or apartment; parsonages; tenant farmer or sharecropper houses for which the occupants do not pay cash rent; or military housing.

 By the day........
 30 4 times a year......
 3